To Shake the Sleeping Self 3/7/2021

 Read about my travel book, Backseat Cities.

 Nevertheless, it's true.
 As a boy growing up in Columbus, OH, I looked forward to trips to Cincinnati or Lake Erie to visit family.
 The logistics often interested me as much as the destination.
-Where would we stop to eat?
-What roads would we take?
-Which towns were we passing through, and what would they look like?
+Where would we stop to eat, what roads would we take, which towns were we passing through, etc.

 Travel is the poetry of daily life.